About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 Page Top

-When it comes to editing the work of a self-publisher — whose investment of effort and money is even greater and whose success depends on far more than the merit of the manuscript itself — I attempt to learn how he or she plans to distribute a book before I take on its editing.
-If I find that the content has promise but marketing plan is unrealistic, inadequate, or unlikely to help the author reach the desired goal — and if I see how the plan for marketing and distribution of the book could be significantly improved — I might suggest working with that author in a consulting capacity before actually performing the editing.
+When it comes to editing the non-fiction work of a self-publisher — whose investment of effort and money is even greater and whose success depends on far more than the merit of the manuscript itself — I attempt to learn how he or she plans to market and distribute a book before I take on its editing.
+If I find that the content has promise but the marketing plan is unrealistic, inadequate, or unlikely to help the author reach the desired goal — and if I see how the plan for marketing and distribution of the book could be significantly improved — I might suggest working with that author in a consulting capacity before actually performing the editing.
 After a while, the manuscript and the author become ready for the next step, and at that point I can refer the author to an expert in book marketing who is willing to take on a beginning publisher — especially a first-time self-publisher who has begun to acquire some market savvy.

 Page Top